pypeit/PypeIt/doc/cookbook.rst

 This document gives an overview on how to run PypeIt, i.e. minimal detail is provided.
-And you might want to begin with :doc:`installing`.
+And you should have already dealt with :doc:`installing`.

 The following outlines the standard steps for running PypeIt on a batch of data.
 There are alternate ways to